rodeezy/AirPnMe/README.md

 ### Bookings

-Users can book restrooms by making bookings which are stored in the database.
+Users can book spot by making bookings which are stored in the database.
 Bookings have columns for user_id, spot_id, start_date, and end_date.
 Bookings are restricted by their availability based on spot and dates booked.

 Bookings are rendered at /:id/bookings, filtered for the logged in user who can view and cancel their bookings.